Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Introduction

-Despite a long history of research, MOR remains an evolving field with major contributions made in recent years, e.g., \cite{Schmid.2010,Astolfi.2010,Williams.2015,Lee.2020}.
-Comprehensive reviews of MOR are found in \cite{Givon.2004, Baur.2014, Rowley.2017, Kumar.2023c, Mallick.2025} as well as textbooks on linear \cite{Obinata.2001, Antoulas.2005} and nonlinear MOR \cite{Noack.2011, Holmes.2012, Benner.2017}.
-However, despite an extensive body of literature, available low-barrier introductory texts \cite{Marquardt.2002, Antoulas.2005b} and comparative studies in the PSE field \cite{Schlegel.2002, Hahn.2002c, Rowley.2017} lack a discussion of some recent developments.
+Despite a long history of research, MOR remains an evolving field with major contributions made in recent years, {\eg}, \cite{Schmid.2010,Astolfi.2010,Williams.2015,Lee.2020}.
+Comprehensive reviews of MOR are found in \cite{Givon.2004,Baur.2014,Rowley.2017,Kumar.2023c,Mallick.2025} as well as textbooks on linear \cite{Obinata.2001,Antoulas.2005} and nonlinear MOR \cite{Noack.2011,Holmes.2012,Benner.2017,Touze.2025}.
+However, {although} an extensive body of literature {is available}, low-barrier introductory texts \cite{Marquardt.2002,Antoulas.2005b} and comparative studies in the {process systems} field \cite{Schlegel.2002,Hahn.2002c,Rowley.2017} lack a discussion of some recent developments.
 Furthermore, reduced modeling strategies that have been developed in the chemical engineering community are often not discussed in the general model reduction literature.

 Over the years, managing the growing number of MOR options and making a suitable choice has become increasingly difficult.
 Therefore, this article aims to provide an overview of classical and more recent methods.
 We consider systems with inputs and focus on nonlinear state-space models, but we also include index-one differential-algebraic systems.
-We compare common methods both theoretically and in a PSE case study.
-As we target ROM application within NMPC and soft sensors, we want to preserve the knowledge of all states and retain flexibility in formulating the optimal control problem.
+We compare common methods both theoretically and in {an industrially relevant} case study.

+As we target ROM application within {numerical optimization and model predictive control}, we want to preserve the knowledge of all states and retain flexibility in formulating the optimal control problem.
 Hence, we aim for ROMs that allow reconstruction of all original states and thus focus on input-to-state reduction methods rather than input-output methods.
-Consequently, we do not review input-output balancing methods for linear systems \cite{Moore.1981, Pernebo.1982}, empirical extensions to nonlinear systems \cite{Scherpen.1993, Lall.1999, Hahn.2002, Himpe.2014}, or data-driven moment matching \cite{Scarciotti.2017}.
-Further, we disregard MOR methods based on linearized FOMs, e.g., applying feedback linearization before reduction \cite{Baader.2023}.
+Consequently, we do not review input-output balancing methods for linear systems \cite{Moore.1981,Pernebo.1982}, empirical {balancing of} nonlinear systems \cite{Scherpen.1993,Lall.1999,Hahn.2002,Himpe.2014}, or data-driven moment matching \cite{Scarciotti.2017}. {However, we remark that for problems with fixed input-output configuration, balancing methods can provide very low-order ROMs of high accuracy and guaranteed stability preservation \cite{Kawano.2026}.} Further, we disregard MOR methods based on linearized FOMs, {\eg}, applying feedback linearization before reduction \cite{Baader.2023}. {Finally, we remark that model reduction of non-autonomous systems with inputs shares some conceptual similarities with MOR of stochastic dynamical systems \cite{Roberts.2008,Dsilva.2016}.
+Specifically, both systems feature a-priori unknown external variables.
+However, we do not investigate these connections further. }